Homophile movement: History

 By the early-1960s, lesbian, gay, bisexual, and transgender people in the United States were forming more visible communities, and this was reflected in the political strategies of American homophile groups.
-Frank Kameny, an American Astronomer and gay rights activist, had co-founded the Mattachine Society in Washington D.C.in 1961.
+Frank Kameny, an American astronomer and gay rights activist, had co-founded the Mattachine Society in Washington D.C.in 1961.
 While the society did not take much political activism to the streets at first, Kameny and several members attended the 1963 March on Washington, where having seen the methods used by Black civil rights activists, they then applied them to the Homophile movement.
 Kameny had also been inspired by the black power movements slogan "Black is Beautiful", coining his own term "Gay is Good".
 From the mid-1960s, they engaged in picketing and sit-ins, identifying themselves in public space for the first time.
 Kameny further implemented the use of social protest methods of advocating for rights through his timeline as an activist.
-While earlier in his career as an activist, he as well as other organizers picketed out the white house.
+While earlier in his career as an activist, he as well as other organizers picketed out the White House.
 Not only did Kameny continue his work with the Mattachine society, but furthered on to work with other notable gay rights groups like ACT UP, where he continued to use civil disobedience in his efforts to "...accord gays and lesbians the same rights and privileges enjoyed by all citizens."
 Formed in 1964, the San Franciscan Society for Individual Rights (SIR) had a new openness and a more participatory democratic structure.
-SIR was focused on building community, and sponsored drag shows, dinners, bridge clubs, bowling leagues, softball games, field trips, art classes and meditation groups.
+SIR was focused on building community, and sponsored drag shows, dinners, bridge clubs, bowling leagues, softball games, field trips, art classes, and meditation groups.
 In 1966, SIR opened the nation's first gay and lesbian community center, and by 1968 they had over 1000 members, making them the largest homophile organization in the country.
 The world's first gay bookstore had opened in New York the year before.
 A 1965 gay picket held in front of Independence Hall in Philadelphia, according to some historians, marked the beginning of the modern gay rights movement.
-Meanwhile, in San Francisco in 1966, transgender street prostitutes in the poor neighborhood of Tenderloin rioted against police harassment at a popular all-night restaurant, which was called the Compton's Cafeteria riot, having occurred at Compton's Cafeteria.
+Meanwhile, in San Francisco in 1966, transgender street prostitutes in the poor neighborhood of Tenderloin rioted against police harassment at a popular all-night restaurant, the Compton Cafeteria.
 These and other activities of public resistance to oppression led to a feeling of Gay Liberation that was soon to give a name to a new movement.